sharontherese/sharon-kabel/content/post/periti-longform/index.md

 ## Materials and Methods

-My materials were simple: a Zotero library, a Google Drive, and a keyboard.
+**Phase 1: Names and Countries**

-With the Vatican’s list (hereafter AAS), I had no reliable pieces of uniquely identifying information.
+With the Vatican’s list, I had no reliable pieces of uniquely identifying information.
 ‘Council sessions attended’ was unhelpful, except perhaps as a cross-reference once I found the peritus.
 ‘Religious order abbreviation’ helped, but only for the religious - and most periti were diocesan.
 Even among the religious, I had to figure out the Latin abbreviation.
 For example, the order Diocesan Workers (_“Sac.
 Op.”_ in the AAS list) got maddeningly mixed up with Dominicans (_"OP"_) and priests (_"sacerdote"_, abbreviated as _sac._ in many results).

 The Latinized first name proved to be a mixed blessing.
 The famous periti were easy - Ratzinger Ioseph is Joseph Ratzinger, Pope Benedict XVI.
 Even then, what counts as his “real” first name?
 Technically, it would be Josef, but is that how people would search for it?

 Georgius could be George (American), Jorge (Chilean), Jacques-Georges (Syriac), Giorgio (Italian), or Georgi (Bulgarian).
 The last name might give me a clue - Estevez is probably not from Ireland - but I could never assume.
 A French-sounding name could come from France, Canada, Belgium, or any one of their mission territories.
 A Catholic priest is uniquely hard to pin down geographically, especially an order priest.
 He may have come from any country, been ordained anywhere, been assigned anywhere, studied anywhere, learned any language, or served any role.

-So, I iteratively developed a list of author identifiers that linked the identifier(s) to the names on the AAS list.
+I iteratively developed a list of author identifiers, so that I was not dependent on any one system.

-**Round 0: Retype**

-The project originally was going to be this stage only: a simple retyping of the Vatican’s list of periti into a spreadsheet.
-I quickly became dissatisfied with this, and expanded my scope to retyping, verifying, and expanding the data.

-**Round 1: Triage**

-What could find in a 1-minute search in a search engine and the Catholic News Archive?
+My searches were quick and simple: What could find in a 1-minute search in a search engine and the Catholic News Archive?
 I searched their last name and possible first name.
 Names either accrued links - usually to Wikipedia pages, Google Books, or articles - or I flagged them as ‘unconfirmed.’

 About 75 periti in, I realized that I should be tracking ‘country of origin’.
-That was the one piece of metadata I did my best to find for each peritus in Round 1.
+Aside from the author identifiers, that was the one piece of metadata I did my best to find for each peritus in Phase 1.

-**Round 2: Enrich**
+**Phase 2: Enrich**

 This was the most time consuming round.
 I had grouped my list of 479 names into 3 subgroups: the obvious, the somewhat obvious, and the unconfirmed names.
 The more I searched, the more data points I found that I wanted to include.
 Choosing a new data point to collect meant going back through all previously searched periti to extract that information.